foosasugaome/tic-tac-toe/README.md

 * Build a tic tac toe game in HTML, CSS, and vanilla JavaScript
 * Use best practices when writing code

-This week we have been learning about writing functions, working with loops, and writing conditionals.
-We also learned about HTML, CSS, and the DOM.

-We will be making a Tic Tac Toe game using all of these concepts.

 ## Getting Started

 * Before you even start working with JavaScript, construct the gameboard.
 The gameboard page should include the 3x3 grid (of divs), and at minimum a reset button.
 Using `id` and/or `class` on clickable elements will help you wire this up in JavaScript afterwards.